danieldudzic/woocommerce-paypal-payments/readme.txt

 6. Main settings screen.

 == Changelog ==

+= 3.0.4 - xxxx-xx-xx =
+* Fix - Onboarding screen blank when WooPayments plugin is active #3312

 = 3.0.3 - 2025-04-08 =
 * Fix - BN code was set before the installation path was initialized #3309